Gardens

 Aster or Autumn Border

-Below the terrace is the Autumn Border with numerous cultivars of Aster ericoides.
+The Autumn Border with numerous cultivars of Aster ericoides.
 Maidenhair spleenwort ferns and ivy leaved toadflax have established themselves in the dry stone walls.
-To the east is the Gazebo corner where Magnolia Grandiflora Exmouth grows in the spot suggested by Parsons.
+To the east is the Gazebo corner where Patsy and her team have created a small White Garden replacing a magnolia which did not flourish on our limestone soil.

 Parsons painted attractive watercolours of ancient apples blossoming above a froth of Queen Anne’s lace*: an effect recreated here. (* the less romantic call it ‘Cow Parsley’)

-The path through snowdrops in spring leads on to the Spring at the south west corner of the fish pond.
-This spring supplied drinking water to both villages of Holt and Broughton Gifford, but now is depleted in summertime by public water abstraction.
-The Saxon mill leat is used to top up the moats and fishpond with water from a stream compensated in dry times by a borehole made by Wessex Water at Little Chalfield.
+The path around the lower moat leads on to the Spring at the south west corner of the fish pond.
+These springs supplied drinking water to both villages of Holt and Broughton Gifford, but now are often depleted in summertime by public water abstraction.
+The Saxon mill leat is used to top up the moats and fishpond with water from a stream compensated in dry times by a borehole made by Wessex Water at Little Chalfield in 1977.

 Reed Bed